damir-manapov/hands-on-keycloak-migration-from-external-auth/README.md

-# Keycloak Migration Sandbox
+# Keycloak Migration Reference

-This sandbox demonstrates how to bridge a legacy username/password authenticator with Keycloak when migrating an existing user base.
-Accounts are provisioned in Keycloak up-front, while credentials stay in the legacy store and are only copied to Keycloak on the user's first post-migration sign-in.
+This is a reference implementation for migrating user authorization from a legacy system to Keycloak.

-## Migration Scenario
+## Migration Strategy

+The project implements a custom Keycloak extension (User Storage Provider SPI) that intercepts authentication attempts and redirects them to the legacy system.
+The legacy system validates the login/password combination, and if successful, the password is saved in Keycloak.
+This enables a gradual password migration: passwords flow into Keycloak on each user's first successful login.
+Once a password is stored locally in Keycloak, subsequent authentication attempts for that user use the local database instead of querying the legacy system.

+Additionally, there is a bulk import script that migrates user profiles at startup without their passwords.
+The script temporarily disables the extension, imports user profiles from the legacy system into Keycloak, and then re-enables the extension.
+This allows users to be pre-provisioned in Keycloak while their passwords are migrated on-demand during their first login.

+## How It Works

 - `src/server.ts` acts as the legacy authentication facade.
 It accepts username/password pairs, mimicking the historical system that still owns the definitive credentials.
 - Keycloak (see the `compose` directory) represents the target Identity Provider.
-Users exist there from day one, but the password hash is transferred when the legacy service successfully authenticates a login event.
+The custom User Storage Provider intercepts login attempts and forwards them to the legacy system for validation.
+- On first successful authentication, the password is stored in Keycloak.
+Subsequent logins use the local Keycloak database.
-- The E2E tests model a "just-in-time" migration: first authenticate via the legacy facade, then exchange those credentials against Keycloak's password grant to issue modern tokens.
+- The E2E tests model the migration flow: first authenticate via the legacy facade, then exchange those credentials against Keycloak's password grant to issue modern tokens.

 > **Note:** For local experimentation the sample realm seeds `test-user / password` in both systems so the flows work out of the box.
 In a real migration you would call the Keycloak Admin API (or a custom SPI) to update the password only after the legacy system verifies the user.